 There is something romantic about mousse.
-Perhaps it’s the chocolate or the combination of light airiness and rich flavor, but whatever it is I think chocolate mousse makes a perfect treat for Valentines or any other romantic occasion.
+Perhaps it’s the chocolate or the combination of light airiness and rich flavor, but whatever it is I think chocolate mousse makes a perfect treat for Valentines Day or any other holiday occasion.

 The first time I made this mousse was by special request of my friend Rose.
 It’s her favorite dessert and she loaned me her copy of Julia Child’s The Way to Cook so I could make this for her.
 It was the first Julia Child recipe I ever made and after tasting the rich, decadent chocolate I knew this would be my go to recipe for chocolate mousse.
 I decided I needed my own copy of this informative cookbook and it’s now one of my favorites.

 I have made some minor modifications to suit my taste.
 Child’s recipe calls for sweet or semisweet baking chocolate, but I use a mix of semisweet and bittersweet.
 She also said to put the mixing bowl on ice when whipping the cream, but I cheat and chill the bowl in the refrigerator instead.
 Once it’s made, the mousse needs several hours to chill, so plan ahead, but it’s well worth the wait.
 The recipe makes enough for up to eight servings, so I’ve included instructions to make it for two.

 RAW EGG WARNING: You should take care to use the freshest available eggs and make sure that they are stored properly.

 - 4 ounces semisweet baking chocolate

 - 2 cups heavy cream, divided

 - Break up the chocolate into pieces and put into the pot with the coffee.
 Heat on low, just until the chocolate melts and can be stirred together.
 Add the butter and whisk it in as it melts.
 Beat in the egg yolks one by one.
 Set aside.